Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-feed-storage.md

 By default, a feed's package files are stored on disk in a directory managed by ProGet.
 You can change this directory by either editing the default directory or setting the Disk Path property for a feed.

 :::(Info)
-To use [Amazon S3 and Azure Blob Package Storage](/docs/proget/advanced-features/proget-advanced-cloud-storage) for cloud storage, you need to configure a different package store.
+To use [Amazon S3, Google Cloud and Azure Blob Package Storage](/docs/proget/cloud-storage) for cloud storage, you need to configure a different package store.
 This feature is not available in free versions of ProGet.
 :::

 ## Package Storage